 I’m David duChemin.
 I’m a world & humanitarian assignment photographer, best-selling author, digital publisher, and international workshop leader whose nomadic and adventurous life fuels my fire to create and share.
-Based in Victoria, Canada, when I’m home, my somewhat nomadic life is spent chasing compelling images on all 7 continents and teaching others to see, photograph, and get the most from, this astonishing life.
+Now based on Vancouver Island, Canada, my life is spent chasing compelling images on all 7 continents and teaching others to see, photograph, and get the most from, this astonishing life.

 “Life,” to quote the late Helen Keller, “is either a daring adventure or nothing at all.”

 How can I help you?

 If you’re looking to discuss a speaking engagement or assignment work related to international development or conservation, please drop my team an email.
 My manager’s name is Corwin and he’ll take good care of you until I’m back from swimming with humpback whales in Tonga, following shepherds in Lesotho, or whatever adventure I’m currently on.
 Drop Corwin an email here.

 If you just want to look at my photography, my current portfolios are here.

 If you want to learn more about the craft and art of photography, you can find many of my books and resources on Craft & Vision here.

 If you’re reading this About Me stuff then you don’t know me yet, so consider starting easy and downloading this awkwardly titled PDF eBook: 20 Ways to Stop F*cking Around with Your Camera and Make Better Photographs Without Buying Any More Gear.
 Yours free in the hopes that we’ll hit it off.